Buyer's guide

 Timeline

-Practical timeline to August 2, 2026
+Practical timeline to the new deadlines

-• Complete AI system inventory and classification.
+• Complete your AI inventory and classification.

-Q2 2026
+Through 2026

-• Complete technical documentation, oversight procedures, and core evidence exports.
+• Complete technical documentation, oversight procedures and core evidence exports.

-First 90 days after go-live
+First 90 days after any go-live

-• Monitor incidents, overrides, and near-misses.
+• Monitor incidents, overrides and near-misses.

-• Tune human-oversight thresholds and reviewer SLAs.
+• Tune oversight thresholds and reviewer SLAs.

 Decision

-No single product neatly covers governance strategy, surrounding-system evidence, developer observability, and workflow-level runtime control.
-The best buying decision usually starts with identifying your system of record and then deciding whether your highest-risk workflows also need a dedicated runtime control plane.
+No single product covers governance strategy, surrounding-system evidence, developer observability and workflow-level runtime control.
+Name your system of record first, then decide whether your highest-risk workflows also need a runtime control plane — and push every vendor on three things: how deep their runtime control actually goes, how portable and verifiable their evidence is, and exactly which layer of the stack they truly own.

 Links